Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Kollskegg on the "Ships starting with K" page.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Krigsseileren" No. 1, 1974, No. 2, 1975, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume I, and misc. others as mentioned in the text - ref.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Krigsseileren" No. 1, 1974, No. 2, 1975, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume I, and misc. others as mentioned in the above narrative - ref.
 My sources.
-Summary of statements by survivors was received from Tony Cooper, England.
+Summary of statements by survivors was received from Tony Cooper, England, other reports and orignal letters from Eric Wiberg.

 Be